BF-FrontEnd-class/agile-development-group1-all-about-trees/planning/retrospective.md

 ### What parts of your plan did not work out?

-- the image that we suppose to put didntb turn out as we want it.
+- the image that we suppose to put did not turn out as we want it.

 ### Did you need to add things that weren't in your strategy?